Random budget travel F.Y.I’s

 If you have never traveled before, some of these random budget travel F.Y.I’s may come in handy.

-Like always I would like to stress the following statements may cause a split in opinion but all come from experiences from 6 years of budget traveling.
+Like always I would like to stress the following statements may cause a split in opinion but all come from experiences from budget traveling the world since 2010.
 Some of you may agree and relate but some of you may think I’m talking out my ass.

 Have a read, some of the following statements might be obvious, some you may already know about.
 You may even find some things funny or ridiculous but some might come in helpful in your future travels.